 The applied nature of our teaching, grounded in the most up-to-date theory and offering options across the two subjects, gives students every opportunity to achieve their ambitions.

-Our areas of particular expertise include human rights in which we offer:
+Our areas of particular expertise include:

 Helena Kennedy QC is our patron, and we are home to the Helena Kennedy Centre for International Justice which encompasses leading research in human rights and a broad range of teaching and learning opportunities.